Towards Anytime Classification in Early-Exit Architectures by Enforcing Conditional Monotonicity

 \paragraph{Anytime Predictive Models} To have the potential to be called `anytime,' an algorithm must produce a sequence of intermediate solutions.
 In the case of classification, an anytime predictive model must hence output a series of probability distributions over $\mathcal{Y}$ with the goal of forming better and better approximations of the true conditional data distribution $\prob[][]{\rvy \given \rvx}$.
 Specifically, we are interested in the evolution of the \emph{conditional error} for a given $\vx \in \mathcal{X}$, defined here as $\epsilon_{t}(\vx) := D\big(\prob[][]{\rvy \given \vx}, \: \prob[][t]{\rvy \given \vx}\big)$ where $D$ denotes a suitable distance or divergence (e.g., KL-divergence or total-variation), and $p_t$ represents a model's predictive distribution after computing for time $t \in \mathbb{R}_{\ge 0}$.
 In addition to conditional, i.e., instance-level, error we can also consider the evolution of a \emph{marginal error} defined as $\bar{\epsilon}_t := \mathbb{E}_{\vx \sim p(\rvx)}\big[\epsilon_{t}(\vx)\big]$.
 For the remainder of this section, we will use $\epsilon_t$ to refer to both versions of the error and revisit their difference in \cref{sec:mono_in_eenn}.
-Since the focus of this paper is on anytime \ens, we use the early-exit index $m$ as the time index $t$.
+Since this paper focuses on anytime \ens,\footnote{While \ens are the focus of our work, they are not the only model class that can be used for anytime prediction.
+In theory, any model that yields a sequence of predictions could be considered.} we use the early-exit index $m$ as the time index $t$.